GITHUB INTEGRATION

 SHA-pinned merging

-The agent verifies the exact commit it reviewed is the one being merged — eliminating race conditions between review and merge.
+The Synth verifies the exact commit it reviewed is the one being merged — eliminating race conditions between review and merge.

 LINEAR INTEGRATION

-Agents manage the full issue lifecycle — creating, updating, searching, and linking tickets across multiple workspaces.
-Ticket prefixes auto-resolve so agents always know which workspace they're operating in.
+Synths manage the full issue lifecycle — creating, updating, searching, and linking tickets across multiple workspaces.
+Ticket prefixes auto-resolve so Synths always know which workspace they're operating in.

 Bulk operations

 Change state, priority, or assignee on multiple issues at once.
-Agents triage and organise your backlog autonomously.
+Synths triage and organise your backlog autonomously.

 Linked relations

 The persistent memory is what sets this apart.
-Agents don't lose context between sessions — they remember the codebase, the conventions, and why decisions were made.
+Synths don't lose context between sessions — they remember the codebase, the conventions, and why decisions were made.

 Lead Engineer